Confidence Intervals for Descriptive Statistics

 arrange(record_id)

 Let’s compare the distribution of mde_status (incidence of past-year MDE) in the full observed sample and our drawn resample.
 For the original data frame and the bootstrap resample, we compute the proportion of adolescents who met the criteria for a past year MDE (named prop_positive in the code below).
 Based on the results below, we find that in the full sample 16% of the adolescents had a past year MDE.
-And, this estimate is nearly identical for the bootstrap resample.
+And, this estimate is very close for the bootstrap resample.

 Proportion of students with a past-year MDE in full sample